Beaver Canyon Scenic Byway

 This is a National Forest Scenic Byway and there are several campgrounds and trail heads along the route.
 Fishing in the streams and reservoirs of Fishlake National Forest is also excellent.
 Winter sees most of the trails in these woods turn into cross-country skiing and snowmobiling trails.

-The lake at the top of the byway
+The reservoir at the top of the byway

 Looking downhill through Beaver Canyon from near the top